 What is the best keyword research tool?

-I personally love using Google search, Quora, and Ubersuggest.
-All are free and give me all the information I need to find articles to write about.
+I use Google search, Quora, and Ubersuggest.
+All are free and give you all the information you need to find excellent keywords.

 What about paid keyword research tools?

 I have never used a paid keyword tool so I can’t give an opinion on them.
 If you do decide to use a paid tool, do research because these tools have affiliate programs.
 That means, they offer a commission payment to websites that advertise or promote their keyword tools.

 How long does it take to do keyword research?

 When you first start doing keyword research it feels like you are spending hours on it.
 The more you do it the faster you get.

 How do I do keyword research for free?

 Every tool in my post is free.
 You do not have to pay for tools to do keyword research.

 Join forums and Facebook groups that are in your blog topic and find questions you can give detailed answers to.
 Use the questions you find to create content for your blog.